tytotf08/tarEditor/README.md

 # Tar Editor

-Tar Editor is an iframe-based JavaScript editor.
+Tar Editor is a web-based JavaScript editor.

-It is built to utilize the latest JavaScript technologies and be as light as possible, while still being quite the capable editor.
+We've built an editor, and the next step is to make it so that you can implement in a site.

+It has line numbers, a status bar, and smart key handling.